Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

  - Java 7 - for diamonds and multiple catch exceptions
  - Maven - as build tool
  - Swing - for GUI, obviously
+ - H2 - for storing parsed data in form of objects and tables
+ - ORMLite - for ORM surely
  - XDeltaEncoder - for making binary differences between files (see https://github.com/mantlik/xdeltaencoder)
  - SHA-512 - for differencing original/modification files
  - Winzipaes - for encrypted zip-files creation (see https://code.google.com/p/winzipaes/ or MAVEN central repository)